Whether you are a seasoned visitor to Atlanta or a first time visitor, these 10 interesting facts are sure to impress you!

-2. You can’t miss the peachtrees
+2. You can’t miss the peachtrees!

 Atlanta is home to 71 streets with a variation of the word “Peachtree” in their names: Peachtree Avenue, Peachtree Plaza, etc… however, there are no peach trees in Atlanta, nor are peach trees native to the area!
 The name “peachtree” evolved from “pitch tree,” which is what the native pine trees were called because of their sticky sap.
-So take note for next time you listen to Sinatra’s “Peachtree Street” duet with Rosemary Clooney, or the album Peachtree Road by Sir Elton John.
+So take note for next time you listen to Sinatra’s “Peachtree Street” duet with Rosemary Clooney or the album Peachtree Road by Sir Elton John.

-3. You already know its music
+3. You already know music from Atlanta

 What do Outkast, Ludacris, Gucci Mane, Childish Gambino, Waka Flocka, and Killer Mike all have in common?
 Atlanta.
 But not only do some of the most famous rappers and hip-hop artists call Atlanta home, other bands such as the Black Lips, Manchester Orchestra, and Deerhunter, have gotten their start here.
-Not to mention, there’s a huge explosion of new and local artists stepping on the scene in smaller venues like The Earl, The Drunken Unicorn, and WonderRoot.

 4. The rising phoenix